 Share via Email

-In addition to the meetings themselves, emails sent prior to the meeting are a convenient way to keep things running efficiently and fairly.
-For example, a group that meets online weekly at 6.30pm and has a maximum of four people reading out their work, sends emails according to this schedule:
+In addition to the meetings themselves, emails sent prior to the meeting are a convenient way to keep things running efficiently and smoothly.
+For example, a group that meets online weekly at 6.30pm and has a maximum of four people reading out their work, sends emails according to the schedule below.
+Depending on the size or needs of your group you might decide on a different schedule.
+What ever you decide it is best to have a routine so that members know what to expect and when to expect it.

 (Thanks again to Jack Peck from Open Genre Group for the above)